FCA Test Case

 In June 2020, the Financial Conduct Authority (FCA) began legal proceedings in the High Court aimed at resolving the contractual uncertainty around the validity of many business interruption claims.
 This litigation is known as the “FCA test case.”

-Once the Supreme Court hands down a final resolution of the FCA test case, Travelers will determine if there is any impact to previously communicated or pending claims and will then inform policyholders directly or through their brokers.
+Following the Supreme Court’s decision, we will determine if there is any impact to previously communicated or pending claims and will then inform policyholders directly or through their brokers.